-Osteosarcoma accounts for just over half of childhood bone tumours, with approximately 30 new cases each year in the UK.
+Osteosarcoma accounts for just over half of bone cancers in children, with approximately 30 new cases each year in the UK.

 Although osteosarcoma can develop in any bone, it occurs most often in the bones on either side of the knee (tibia or femur) and in the upper arm.

 Osteosarcoma is extremely rare under the age of three years and gradually increases with age, with two thirds of childhood cases occurring in the 10-14 year age group.
 Incidence is similar in girls and boys up to age 14 years but a male excess emerges at around 15-16 years.
 This male excess arises earlier in Ewing sarcoma of bone (at 10-14 years).

 In addition to these childhood cases, a further 45 teenagers and young adults (15 to 24 years) are diagnosed with osteosarcoma every year in the UK.

 The survival rate for childhood osteosarcoma has increased in recent years to 65%, thanks to recent innovations in treatment, including the use of multi-agent chemotherapy.